zhangrengang/subgenome_phasing_example/README.md

 3. Genomic data of outgroup or [ancestral karyotype](https://github.com/SunPengChuan/wgdi-example/blob/main/Karyotype_Evolution.md) are required.
 4. Configure files for WGDI.

-Here, we just use the example data [Triticum aestivum (AABBDD) and T. turgidum (AABB), and the outgroup Hordeum vulgare] prepared in this repo:
+Here, we just use the example data [T. aestivum (AABBDD) and T. turgidum (AABB), and the outgroup Hordeum vulgare] prepared in this repo:
 ```
 git clone https://github.com/zhangrengang/subgenome_phasing_example
 cd subgenome_phasing_example